 DOT Drug and Alcohol Testing in Gilbert is your one-stop shop for all your company’s drug testing needs.
 We are fully certified to perform DOT, Non-DOT, and rapid drug screens, DOT breath alcohol testing, and drug hair analysis.
 We also provide drug consortium services.
 We even offer on and off-site emergency hours for post-accidents.
 Please contact our company for additional information.

-Who is required to get a DOT drug and alcohol test in Mesa?
+Who is required to get a DOT drug and alcohol test in Gilbert?

 DOT drug and alcohol screening is federally mandated by the Department of Transportation for “safety-sensitive” employees.
 A safety-sensitive employee is someone who holds a job that can impact both their own safety and the safety of the public.
 DOT Drug and Alcohol screenings are mandated for the following agencies:

 - Federal Aviation Administration: Flight crews, flight attendants, aircraft dispatchers, ground security coordinators, etc.

 - Federal Motor Carrier Safety Administration: Commercial Driver’s License (CDL) holders who operate Commercial Motor Vehicles (CMVs), vehicles that carry 16 passengers or more (including the driver), or vehicles that transport hazardous materials and are required to display a DOT placard.

 - U.S. Coast Guard: Crew members operating a commercial vessel.

 - Pipeline and Hazardous Materials Safety Administration: Operations, maintenance, and emergency response workers.

 - Federal Railroad Administration: Hours of Service Act personnel, engine & train workers, signal service workers, or train dispatchers.

 - Federal Transit Administration: Vehicle operators, controllers, mechanics, and armed security.